shakebugs/shake-docs/docs/android/home-screen.md

 ## Introduction

 Home screen acts as a feedback center designed to elegantly interoperate with the Shake [Users](android/users.md) feature.
-If you registered your *User* with Shake, all of the user reported tickets will be displayed in the table.
+If you registered your *User* with Shake, all of their tickets will be listed here.

 Tickets visible in the table represent the uploaded tickets that are synced with the *Shake dashboard*.
 *Pending uploads* will be displayed as the greyed out version of the regular, uploaded ticket.